Oracle Backend for Microservices and AI

 mv ~/.kube ~/.kube.bak

-Download Oracle Backend for Spring Boot and Microservices
+Download Oracle Backend for Microservices and AI

 Install Ansible